NSCA CPT Study Guide

 - Decrease blood pressure.

-- Reduce risk of coronary artery disease.
+- Reduce the risk of coronary artery disease.

 - Increase ability to perform leisure, occupational, and daily living activities.